TheRealToxicDev/ToxicAttackTool/README.md

 # TOXIC ATTACK TOOL

 * I am **NOT** Responsible for any backlash caused by Malicious use of the Tool.
-* This tool was made strictly for educational and is not promoted or maintained.
+* This tool was made strictly for educational purposes and is not promoted or maintained.

 ### How To Use?